e635/eric.js/README.md

 #### `e().class(classnames).unify(returnClass = false)`

-> If the first selected element’s `classList` contains the given `classnames`, it will be added to the others.
-If it does
+> If the first selected element’s `classList` contains the given `classnames`, they will be added to the others.
+If it
-> not contain them, they will be removed from all others.
+> does not contain them, they will be removed from all other elements.

 Example:
 ```javascript